-Learn the stories of the 2017 high school graduates and recipients of Latino Scholarship Fund donations!
+Learn the stories of the recipients of Latino Scholarship Fund donations!

 From Holyoke High School to Westfield State University, Environmental Science Major